sybrew/the-seo-framework/readme.txt

 TODO the title prefix doesn't appear to work in quick-edit for Terms.

-TODO "Most Used" term selection is still borked..

-TODO make the homepage canonical URL input respond to noindex.

 TODO write https://kb.theseoframework.com/?p=256#default-blocklist-ai and https://kb.theseoframework.com/?p=256#default-blocklist-seo

-TODO canonical URLs for attachments prepend /attachment/  if the name is numeric (op permalink structure contains %category%).
-	* See get_attachment_link()

 TODO add 1 spaces to `\*    [a-z]`